geotrev/sri-lock/README.md

 Type: `Array.<string>` | **required**

 An array of file paths.
 Each will have a SHA derived from it.
+Additionally, the `package.json` of the resource directory (as defined by a module root, your repo root, or the root defined by `resourceBasePath`) is used to derive a `version`.

 ### `targets`